taiyaky/verikloak-pundit/README.md

   #                         (enabling this broadens permissions to every resource client;
   #                          review the upstream role assignments before turning it on)
   c.permission_role_scope = :default_resource
+  # Optional whitelist of resource clients when `permission_role_scope = :all_resources`.
+  # Leaving this as nil keeps the legacy "all clients" behavior, while providing
+  # an explicit list (e.g., %w[rails-api verikloak-bff]) limits which clients can
+  # contribute roles to permission checks.
+  c.permission_resource_clients = nil

   # Expose `verikloak_claims` to views via helper_method (Rails only)
   c.expose_helper_method = true
 end
 ```

+### Working with other Verikloak gems

+- **verikloak-bff**: When your Rails application sits behind the BFF, the access
+  token presented to verikloak-pundit typically originates from the BFF
+  (e.g. via the `x-verikloak-user` header).
+Make sure your Rack stack stores the
+  decoded claims under the same `env_claims_key` configured above (the default
+  `"verikloak.user"` works out of the box with `verikloak-bff >= 0.3`).
+If the
+  BFF issues tokens for multiple downstream services, set
+  `permission_resource_clients` to the limited list of clients whose roles should
+  affect Rails-side authorization to avoid accidentally inheriting permissions
+  meant for other services.
+- **verikloak-audience**: Audience services often mint resource roles with a
+  service-specific prefix (for example, `audience-service:editor`).
+Align your
+  `role_map` keys with that naming convention so `user.has_permission?` resolves
+  correctly.
+If Audience adds its own client entry inside `resource_access`, add
+  that client id to `permission_resource_clients` when you need to consume those
+  roles from Rails.

 ## Non-Rails / custom usage